Jamie Carragher blasts 'disgraceful' Tottenham after first-half Newcastle mauling as Kieron Dyer claims Antonio Conte was right about players

-Newcastle raced into 5-0 lead over Tottenham inside 21 minutes at St James' Park; Cristian Stellini was shell-shocked after watching Jacob Murphy and Alexander Isak doubles and Joelinton strike; Harry Kane reduced deficit within four minutes of interval but Callum Wilson restored order
+Newcastle raced into 5-0 lead over Tottenham inside 21 minutes at St James' Park; Doubles from Alexander Isak and Jacob Murphy along with a Joelinton strike gave Magpies staggering start before Harry Kane and Callum Wilson traded second-half goals as hosts claimed crushing 6-1 win

-Jamie Carragher has labelled Tottenham "disgraceful" after they shipped five goals in the opening 21 minutes against Newcastle on Super Sunday.
+Jamie Carragher has labelled Tottenham "disgraceful" and captain Hugo Lloris said he was "embarrassed" after they shipped five goals in the opening 21 minutes against Newcastle

-Jacob Murphy opened the scoring after just two minutes before further strikes from Joelinton (8), a second from Murphy and an Alexander Isak double produced an astonishing scoreline midway through the opening period at St James' Park.
+Jacob Murphy opened the scoring after just two minutes before further strikes from Joelinton (8), a second from Murphy and an Alexander Isak double produced an astonishing scoreline at St James' Park.

 Leading 5-0 within 21 minutes, it was the second-earliest a side has done so in Premier League history, after Man City against Watford in September 2019 - after just 18 minutes.